s.172 Statements

 We know that a great customer experience is not only about our facilities but also how our staff and the staff of our partners operate every day to consistently deliver a great service.
 As the business recovers from COVID-19 we will continue to invest in our people through customer focused training together with reward and recognition for great customer service through our Stars program.

-A primary focus will be to reconnect with our visitors.
+A primary focus is connecting with our visitors.
 To this end we will continue to leverage the investment in our facilities, including the catering offers and wayfinding and digital signage.
-We work closely with our business partners across the region, including Resorts World, Birmingham Airport, Birmingham International Railway Station, major corporates, the Chambers of Commerce, government agencies and Solihull and Birmingham local authorities to understand their plans and to make sure that both visitor demand and visitor experiences can be managed for the mutual benefit of all.
+We work closely with our business partners across the region, including Resorts World, Birmingham Airport, Birmingham International Railway Station, major corporates, the Chambers of Commerce, government agencies, HS2, National Highways Agency and Solihull and Birmingham local authorities to understand their plans and to make sure that both visitor demand and visitor experiences can be managed for the mutual benefit of all.

 We provide a diverse and balanced choice of facilities and services across our venues with something for all customer groups.